 So far through JustGiving we have managed to raise over £6,500, but with an operation costing £25,000, we need as many riders as possible for this great cause!

 Both the 70km and 110km routes will be £20 entry, £5 will be used to cover the cost of the ride and the other £15 to supporting Bailey’s life enhancing treatment.

-Starting at Easingwold Market Place and following a clockwise route out to the Howardian Hills; this is a challenging route that takes in the sights of The White Horse at Kilburn, Byland Abbey where there will be a feed and coffee station, the college at Ampleforth then on to the North York Moors.
+Starting at Easingwold Market Place and following a clockwise route out to the Howardian Hills via Crayke, where aparrently 10,000 me marched up and down? ; this is a challenging route that takes in the sights of Brandsby and Hovingham where there will be a feed and coffee station, then on to the North York Moors via the climb at Nunnington.
 The route will then pass through rolling countryside around Kirby Misperton and the glorious surroundings of Castle Howard.
 It will descend the infamous Terrington Bank before finally returning via Sherif Hutton and Stillington back to Easingwold Market place for a well earned coffee and other refreshments.

 There are two routes to choose from, one 110km (60 miles) and one 70km (36 miles) for cyclists of all abilities.
 There is also a family route which will be marked and marshalled consisting of a 5km circular route around the town.